TremeschinArchive/ModularMusicVisualizer/README.md

 ## Python

-Please install Python 3.8 (hard requirements are _V >= 3.7_ potentailly), Python 3.9 should work™ but _can_ act weird.
-Give 3.9 a shot otherwise downgrade to 3.8 if you get weird dependency related stuff.
+Please install Python 3.8 (hard requirements are _V >= 3.7_ potentailly).

+Python 3.9 will be supported whenever Numba updates so we finally have `librosa` and its `llvmlite` dependency sorted out.

+You probably can run the code with Python 3.9 if you don't use the "JumpCutter" extra mode and install dependencies manually / scrap the weird ones with `poetry remove librosa numba llvmlite`.

 **Only a 64 bits OS will work**, most of you should have it.